-Withdrawal benefits taken in cash are taxable according to the withdrawal tax table of the Income Tax Act.
-Members who have been retrenched on or after 1 March 2009 and who are taking all or a part of their benefit in a cash lump sum, will be taxed in terms of the retirement tax table and not the withdrawal tax table.
+Withdrawal benefits taken in cash will be taxed according to the applicable tax tables of the Income Tax Act.

-The following tax table is applicable to withdrawal lump sum benefits (the concessions are cumulative, i.e. previous withdrawal benefits are taken into account):

-Taxable lump sum (R) Rate of tax 0 - 25 000 0% of taxable income R25 001 - R660 000 18% of taxable income above R25 000 R660 001 - R990 000 R114 300 plus 27% of taxable income above R660 000 R990 001 and above R203 400 plus 36% of taxable income above R990 000

-Payment

-Transfer to the new employer's retirement fund

-Advantages

-Your benefit will be preserved until you retire.

-Disadvantages

-You cannot access the benefit unless your membership under the new fund is terminated.
+Payment Advantages Disadvantages Tax implications Transfer to the new employer's retirement fund Your benefit will be preserved until you retire.
+You cannot access the benefit unless your membership under the fund is terminated.
+No tax is payable on transfer.
+Transfer to a retirement annuity Your benefit will be preserved until you retire.

-Tax implications

-No tax is payable on transfer except in the case of a transfer from a pension fund to a provident fund.

-Transfer to a Retirement Annuity (RA) fund

-Your benefit will be preserved until you retire.

 You cannot access the benefit before age 55.
 No tax is payable on this transfer.

-Transfer to preservation pension or provident fund

-Your benefit will be preserved until you retire.
+Transfer to a preservation pension or provident fund Your benefit will be preserved until you retire.
 You are allowed one withdrawal at any time and leave the rest for retirement (this withdrawal will be taxable).
 You cannot access the benefit before age 55.
 No tax is payable on this transfer.

-Take a cash lump sum

-You will have access to cash.
+Take a cash lump sum You will have access to cash.
 You will have to start saving for your retirement all over again.
 You may never be in a position to catch up and retire comfortably.
 The lump sum is taxable in terms of the withdrawal tax table.
-The first R25 000 is taxed at 0%.